Las Vegas teen charged as adult in football player slaying

 - Police seek description of shooter who wounded 3 at Seattle’s Crocodile club

-Defense attorney John Momot said outside court that Newsome plans to plead not guilty.

-Newsome family members who attended the hearing declined to comment.
+A group of Newsome’s friends and relatives who attended the hearing declined in a hallway to comment.

+Nelson was home for winter break when witnesses told police he came out of his mother’s house and intervened Jan.
+14 in a curbside fracas stemming from earlier name-calling involving Nelson’s sister, her girlfriend and Newsome’s sister.

+The scuffle escalated when Nelson’s sister and girlfriend tripped on a curb during a hair-pulling scuffle and fell to the ground.
+Newsome’s mother, sister and brothers joined the fight.

-Witnesses told police Nelson tried to pull people away from his sister before he was shot.
+Witnesses told police that Nelson was shot as he pulled people off his sister.

+Newsome and his mother, Tianna Thomas, 37, were gone when police arrived.
+They were arrested Tuesday.

+Thomas, who also uses the last name Douglas, was freed on $5,000 bail pending an April 3 court appearance on a felony harboring a fugitive charge.
+Momot also represents her.
+He said she intends to plead not guilty.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.